syncfusion-content/javascript-docs/js/api/ejButton.md

-Display the Button with rounded corners.
+Displays the Button with rounded corners.

 #### Default Value